 Note: You must have permission to manage the target's power, and the target must have configured power associations.
+If you only have Access permission and not Power Control, power actions will be denied.

 To view power status:

 - Choose Power > Power Status to view the status of the outlet the target is plugged into. - The Notification dialog shows the status of the outlet as ON or OFF.